7rident/ultimatevocalremovergui-ipex/README.md

 Currently, this has only been tested with Arch(EndeavourOS) with the intel-oneapi-basekit package from staging (2024.1)

-Models that have the ONNX extension will still utilize your CPU. ckpt/pth models have been confirmed as working.

 ## About

 This application uses state-of-the-art source separation models to remove vocals from audio files.
 UVR's core developers trained all of the models provided in this package (except for the Demucs v3 and v4 4-stem models).